taranluca/My-Test_PR/README.md

 # My-Test_PR
-This is a test repo for the practical
+This is a test repo for the practical.
+I have updated the readme file